The Department of Classics offers several scholarships to assist students in their travels to Rome.

 Scholarships Specific to the Program:

-One single application will suffy for the Thompson scholarships and the Rome grants.
-Please send the following materials as an attachment by email to email@example.com:
+Please visit the Scholarships, Awards, and Grants page to submit your on-line applications and on-line requests for a faculty recommendation for the Thompson Scholarship and the UGA Classics in Rome Grants or send the following materials as an attachment by email to firstname.lastname@example.org:

 1) a letter explaining why you want to participate in the program, what you hope to achieve, and what makes you a worthy recipient of financial help.

 2) a letter of recommendation from a professor discussing your academic performance and why you would be a good candidate for the scholarship or the award